notK1NG/MovieDB/README.md

-Hulu clone built with nextjs and tailwind css
+Movie discovery platform built with nextjs and tailwind css